Tamulur/EnsembleChat/README.md

 # Multi-LLM PDF Chat (Gradio)

-Chat with any PDF locally while letting several large-language models collaborate on each answer.
+Chat with any PDF locally, querying LLms individually or let them work out a response among themselves

 ## ✨ Features
 - **Single or multi-model replies, decide per reply** – choose OpenAI o3, Claude Sonnet 4, Gemini 2.5 Pro, or an automatic aggregation of all three.